 Handmade paper is a decorative element on your artwork, product and on special events like a wedding.
 However, it might not be a perfect choice for some occasion that is more formal and requires a cleaner aesthetic.
 You also need to consider the budget of your client and the availability of the product.

-The process that goes through in papermaking is labour-intensive, making handmade papers a higher end product compared to digital papers, with a price point to match.
-As it is a product made by hand, often than not, handmade papers are not mass produce.
+The process that goes through in papermaking is labour-intensive, making handmade papers a higher-end product compared to digital papers, with a price point to match.
+As it is a product made by hand, often than not, handmade papers are not mass-produced.
 Most makers and artisans also make the papers ad hoc; therefore, you need to allow at least 6 weeks to get your orders.

 It can be a challenging medium to use but could be tamed as long as you are willing to learn, explore and be patient.
 Once you get to know its characteristics and how it behaves to specific applications, you will love it and the artistic beauty it brings to your work.